-School and daycare exclusion policies for chickenpox: A rational approach
+School, child care and camp exclusion policies for chickenpox: A rational approach

 The Canadian Paediatric Society gives permission to print single copies of this document from our website.
 For permission to reprint or reproduce multiple copies, please see our copyright policy.

 Natalie A. Bridger; Canadian Paediatric Society, Infectious Diseases and Immunization Committee

 Widespread varicella vaccination in Canada since 2007 has changed the epidemiology of chickenpox, with a significant decline in varicella-related hospitalizations.
 However, there will always be a varicella-susceptible population because of immune-compromising treatments or conditions and/or parental vaccine refusal.
 This document updates and replaces a 1999 statement by the Canadian Paediatric Society.
 The CPS position on school and child care exclusion policies has not changed since the original statement, but because there have been two published reports of varicella outbreaks associated with summer camp attendance since 1999, this revision provides additional recommendations to mitigate risk for varicella transmission at summer camps.

 Keywords: Chickenpox; Child care; Exclusion; IMPACT; Summer camp; Vaccine; Varicella